snowfoxsh/aplang-book/src/install/configure_env.md

 	```
 1. **Save the File**: Click on "File" > "Save As..." or press `Ctrl + S` (`Cmd + S` on macOS).
 Name the file `main.ap` and save it in your project directory.
 2. **(Recommended)**: Also Enable autosave from from the "File" context menu.

+## Step 4: Install the VSCode Extension

+1. **Find the Extension in the Visual Studio Marketplace**: It is available [here](https://marketplace.visualstudio.com/items?itemName=aplang.aplang)
+   - Alternatively, search for ApLang in the "Extensions" tab in Visual Studio Code

+2. **Install the Extension**: Press the install `Install` button.

 ## Step 4: Run the `main.ap` File with the `aplang` Binary

 1. **Open Integrated Terminal in VS Code**: